-"[s]everal tribunals have found violations of an investor's legitimate expectations by virtue of state action making fundamental changes to the terms of an administrative permit upon which the investment had been premised, or revoking such permit on the basis of minor performance issues without giving the investor an opportunity to remedy them."
+"[s]everal tribunals have found violations of an investor's legitimate expectations by virtue of state action making fundamental changes to the terms of an administrative permit upon which the investment had been premised, or revoking such permit on the basis of minor performance issues without giving the investor an opportunity to remedy them."66

-In support of this proposition the Claimants rely principally on two arbitral awards: Técnicas Medioambientales Tecmed, S.A. v.
-United Mexican States ("TecMed"), and Metalclad Corporation v.
-Mexico ("Metalclad").
+113. In support of this proposition the Claimants rely principally on two arbitral awards: Técnicas Medioambientales Tecmed, S.A. v.
+United Mexican States ("TecMed")67, and Metalclad Corporation v.
+Mexico ("Metalclad")68.
 The Claimants also argue that

-"[l]ikewise, fundamental changes to a contractual relationship such as failure by the State to deliver on a contractual promise, express threats to
+"[1]ikewise, fundamental changes to a contractual relationship such as failure by the State to deliver on a contractual promise, express threats to terminate a contract or unilateral suspension of a contract have been held to violate the investor's legitimate expectations.